 Safety first!
 Thus, you’ll be given a disposable hair net and hard hat which came in handy for all the bending under stalactites and caverns I had to do.
 You’ll have to sign a waiver freeing them of medico-legal responsibility before the tour should any harm befall you but once you listen & stay close to your guide, you’ll be fine.
 The tour begins in the main cave where my very affable guide Brian pointed out evidence of the cave’s most recent use in the 1970’s or so as a popular nightclub.
 Now obviously, hosting a nightclub in a cave riddled with bats wasn’t a good idea and after a tragedy that use ceased.
 We got to see where the path known as the escape route lay, although it was eventually sealed up for safety and to prevent possible unscrupulous activity.

 Next, we were led down 65 steps, 37 metres into the cave’s innermost cavern to the extremely deep river which runs through the cave.
 I can’t recall ever seeing water as crystal clear as that!
 The water was a perfect looking-glass, still, untouched.
 The water is brackish as it receives inflow from the sea.
+However, you are not allowed to swim in the water on the tour for safety reasons.
 Brian then told the story of the Tainos who had to hide in the caves from Spanish enslavement and persecution in the 1500s, gingerly footing their way down without the steps, lighting and railings which we take for granted, holding on to unlit rocks, feeling their way to and fro in the pitch black.
 Torches were unsafe because bat faeces, or guano, is highly flammable and of course, that was learnt the hard way.
 The only sliver of light came from the occasional sinkhole or twilight zone as it is called when underground looking up and that could only help in the daytime.
 The Tainos still found a way to make it work because as to what most Jamaicans can attest, necessity is the mother of invention.
 Thus, they learnt to hunt fish and janga (crayfish) from the bowels of the cave as well as how to drink from the brackish water.
 They were wise enough to know that denser sea water sinks when left undisturbed and so salvaged fresh water from the top of the salty mixture.

 To demonstrate their bravery, Brian turned off his flashlight then flicked the switch for the cave’s lights off after cautioning us to immediately alert him if we felt anything scurry past.
 The cave is home to Jamaica’s prized endangered & endemic yellow non-venomous snake the Jamaican boa constrictor, other snakes, nine of Jamaica’s 21 species of bat, scorpions, gigantic centipedes, lizards, roaches & the like.
 Bats flitted about occasionally but minded their own business and I felt reassured knowing there’s no rabies in Jamaica.
 However, I began to wonder whyyyy don’t they enforce a sneakers only policy?!
 I’d brought a pair just for this trip but opted not to wear them after hearing slippers were fine.
 If only they had told me this part too before the tour!
 Thankfully I didn’t see (or feel) any land creatures today but the guide could recount his previous experiences and that of other colleagues which was more than enough for me.